eiaserinnys/pdf2md/README.md

 ![](/asset/translate.gif)

 ## Roadmap
-- Integration with other translation services such as DeepL.
 - Extraction of images embedded in the PDF.
 - Extraction of tables in the PDF.
 - Proper parsing or image extraction of equations in the PDF.